 Conservation in a zoo?
 In a major shift of emphasis, zoos are evolving from recreational facilities into conservation organizations.
-This transformation involves changes in almost every aspect of the Zoo, from how animals are cared for to the types of programs offered.
+This transformation involves changes in almost every aspect of the Zoo, from how animals are cared for to the types of programs offered to the amount of resources dedicated to protecting species in the wild.

 In old zoos, animals were often housed alone in sterile cages for easy viewing.
 In modern zoos, animals are housed in normal social groups in natural settings – which is better for the animals and more educational for the public.
 Zoos now work to preserve animals and their habitats in their home countries.